mkyleUD/Caviness-HPC-Intro/_episodes/05-transferring-files.md

 >
 > To download a file, we simply change the source and destination:
 > ```
-> [local]$ rsync -avzP yourUsername@remote.computer.address:/path/on/remote/computer/file.txt /path/to/local/
+> {{ site.local_prompt }}$ rsync -avzP yourUsername@remote.computer.address:/path/on/remote/computer/file.txt /path/to/local/
 > ```
 > {: .bash}
 {: .callout}

-## Transferring files interactively with FileZilla (sftp)
+## Transferring files interactively with WinSCP (sftp)

-FileZilla is a cross-platform client for downloading and uploading files to and from a remote computer.
-It is absolutely fool-proof and always works quite well.
-It uses the `sftp` protocol.
+WinSCP is a windows bases application for downloading and uploading files to and from a remote computer.
+It is very user friendly and always works quite well.
+It uses the `sftp` protocol as well as several others.
 You can read more about using the `sftp` protocol in the command line [here]({{ site.baseurl }}{% link _extras/discuss.md %}).

-Download and install the FileZilla client from [https://filezilla-project.org](https://filezilla-project.org).
+Download and install the WinSCP client from [https://winscp.net/eng/download.php](https://winscp.net/eng/download.php).
 After installing and opening the program, you should end up with a window with a file browser of your local system on the left hand side of the screen.
 When you connect to the cluster, your cluster files will appear on the right hand side.